hacks-guide/Guide-WiiU/getting-started.md

 ### Different CFWs

+?> Before starting, make sure to update your Wii U console to the latest firmware (5.5.4 for European consoles, 5.5.3 for all other regions) if you haven't already.

 The first thing to decide is what CFW you want to use.

 There are two main CFWs: